Best Boxing Books Reviewed and Rated For Informative Content

 Pulitzer Prize Winning Author

-The legendary George Foreman and Muhammad Ali are highlighted in this book.
-These two men were a force to be reckoned with in the boxing ring.
-This book does a really good job on helping prepare the individual reading for one of the most suspenseful event in the history of boxing.
-If you mission is to learn more about the legacy that these amazing two have created in boxing history than The Fight is the book for you.Read more
+George Foreman and Muhammad Ali are two legends that are highlighted in this must-read.
+These men were a force to be reckoned.
+The boxing ring respected these men entirely.
+This Must-Read book does an exception job at preparing the reader for one of the most suspenseful events in boxing.
+If your goal is to read more and learn about the legacy of these amazing men, The fight is the perfect book for you.Read more

 During the fight between Muhammad Ali and George Foreman, a restless commentator named Norman Mailer observed and told the story with compelling energy and unparalleled audacity.
 He, the author, was there to analyze every move and thought leading up to the fight along with the fight itself, and he perfectly describes it in his book The Fight.
 Mailer has become known for one of the most influential men in the twentieth century, winning a Pulitzer for his novel The Executioner’s Song.